MourabitElBachir/-Tensorflow-Android-Detection-Buttons/README.md

       and move it to the temp_folder and rename it as faster_rcnn_buttons_graph.pb

-Once the app is installed it can be started via the "Detection des boutons | Tensorflow" icon, which have the orange TensorFlow logo as their icon.
+Once the app is installed it can be started via the "***Detection des boutons | Tensorflow***" icon, which have the orange TensorFlow logo as their icon.